top of page

 Here are a few psychologist fun facts you won’t find in the DSM.
 Carl Jung collected stones and built a personal tower to meditate on the psyche’s structure.
 B. F. Skinner invented a climate-controlled crib for his daughter—not to experiment on her, as rumor has it, but because he thought it was practical.
 Albert Ellis swore so often during therapy sessions that patients reported it as “liberating.”

 Among the more cool facts about psychologists is our collective inability to follow our own advice.
 We preach mindfulness and rest but routinely burn out.
 We teach communication skills yet leave our own emails unanswered for weeks.
 It’s not hypocrisy—it’s proximity.
 When your job is to hear suffering all day, silence becomes seductive.
+Psychologists also work with a wide range of people, including kids, helping children navigate school difficulties and family issues.

 Humor is our most underrated defense mechanism.
 Ask around, and you’ll find that psychologists love gallows humor—not because we’re cold, but because we have to metabolize despair somehow.
 We laugh, not at clients, but at our own frailty in thinking we can hold everyone else’s pain without spilling any.